AG7GN/nexus-utilities/README.md

 ## Direwolf and pat gui

 `dw_pat_gui.sh` provides a GUI to configure the Direwolf TNC and [pat](https://getpat.io/) to make a functional Winlink email client on Hampi.
 It also provides a monitor window that shows messages from both Direwolf and pat.

+In the __Configure pat__ tab, there's a button that brings up a window that allows you to search for RMS gateway stations (the output of the `pat rmslist` command) and add them to pat's connection alias list.
+These aliases are available in a dropdown in the pat web interface __Connection__ dialog.

+pat has a restriction in that if you include a frequency in an connection alias, you must also run `rigctld` while running pat.
+[Hamlib]((http://hamlib.sourceforge.net/manuals/hamlib.html)), which provides `rigctld`, is already installed in Hampi.
+If you don't already run rigctl, this configuration gui will configure `rigctld` to use a "dummy" rig to fool pat into thinking it's talking to your radio via `rigctld`.
+Note that when `rigctld` is used with a "dummy" radio, you must manually set your radio to the desired frequency.

 ## TNC Script